Katy Perry: Why Fans Fear She Could Be Heading For A Breakdown

-Katy Perry is sparking breakdown fears after fans claimed she’s been exhibiting some pretty strange behavior on social media over the past few days, including breaking down in tears during a livestream video.
+Katy Perry is sparking breakdown fears after fans claimed she’s been exhibiting some pretty strange behavior on social media over the past few days, including breaking down in tears during a live-stream video.

-A number of social media users have been expressing concerns that Perry could potentially be heading for a breakdown over the past few days, claiming that she star doesn’t seem to be herself amid the release of her latest single, “Bon Apetit.”
+A number of social media users have been expressing concerns that Perry could potentially be heading for a breakdown over the past few days, claiming that she star doesn’t seem to be herself amid the release of her latest single, “Bon Appetit.”

-Breakdown fears began to circulate last week after Perry started crying during an Instagram livestream with fans while telling her followers that the radio wasn’t playing her latest single with rapper Migos which she dropped on April 28.
+Breakdown fears began to circulate last week after Perry started crying during an Instagram live stream with fans while telling her followers that the radio wasn’t playing her latest single with rapper Migos which she dropped on April 28.

 Footage of Katy crying on Instagram on April 28 was uploaded to YouTube and showed the star listening to the Cheat Codes track “No Promises” with Demi Lovato while noting that the radio had not played her latest single.